home-assistant/home-assistant.io/source/_integrations/sighthound.markdown

 ha_category:
   - Image Processing
 ha_release: 0.103
+ha_iot_class: Cloud Polling
 ---

 Adds integration for person detection with [Sighthound Cloud](https://www.sighthound.com/products/cloud).
 The Sighthound Developer tier (free for non-commercial use) allows 5000 requests per month.
-If you need more requests per month you will need to sign up for a production account (i.e. Basic or Pro account).
+If you need more requests per month you will need to sign up for a production account (i.e., Basic or Pro account).

 This integration adds an image processing entity where the state of the entity is the number of people detected in an image.
 For each person detected, an `image_processing.person_detected` event is fired.
-The event data includes the entity_id of the image processing entity firing the event, and the bounding box around the detected person. **Note** that in order to prevent accidentally using up your requets to Sighthound, by default the component will not automatically scan images, but requires you to call the image_processing.scan service e.g. using an automation triggered by motion.
+The event data includes the entity_id of the image processing entity firing the event, and the bounding box around the detected person.

+**Note** that in order to prevent accidentally using up your requets to Sighthound, by default the component will not automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
 Alternativley, periodic scanning can be enabled by configuring a `scan_interval`.

 ## Configuration